FHantke/brave-browser-wiki/Chromium-rebases.md

 Before handing off a build to QA, please test the following functionality:

 - Ensure that About page shows the expected version number
-- Ensure that brave://settings is functional and not throwing any console errors
+- Ensure that brave://settings is functional and not throwing any console errors (check each section)
 - Ensure that clearing browser data on exit works as expected
 - Ensure that tabs have the expected shape (it's slightly different from Chrome)
 - Ensure that videos play properly on YouTube and that the media device toolbar button works correctly